NormXU/NormXU.github.io/README.md

 Hello!
 There! 👋🏻

 This is Norm Inui.
-I'm currently working on developing a multi-modality model at a startup.
+I'm currently working on developing a multimodal model at a startup.
 My deep learning interests cover various domains, including:

 - Very-Rich Document Understanding
 - Optical Character Recognition